Top 21 Free & Paid Coding Websites for Kids

 7. Blockly (Ages 8+)

-Another great and free resource that will give kids access to fun coding games is the website Blockly.
+Another great and free resource that will give access to fun coding games for kids is the website Blockly.
 As can probably be assumed, the website approaches programming lessons by teaching it through a series of puzzles and blocks.

 Blockly is made up of a series of games geared towards teaching programming.
 These educational games are mostly designed for kids without prior experience in the world of computer programming.